InputBlackBoxOutput/Rock-Paper-Scissors/README.md

 scissors    2683
 ```

-## Model
+### Model
 A Random Forest Classifier model was trained on the collected landmarks to classify hand pose into either paper, rock or scissors.
-The evalution metrics for the
-classifier are shown below.
+The evaluation metrics for the classifier are shown below.
 Other classification models performed with about 2 per cent less accuracy than Random Forest Classifier.

 ```text
 > Confusion Matrix